KSDunne/whisper_riding_school/README.md

 ### A fixed background image

 The fixed background image is of a pony called cindy.
 This is a nice visual that is fun to scroll on a monitor to break up the large about of text that is on the index page.
-It is not a fixed bacground image on mobile.
+It is not a fixed background image on mobile.

 #### Skewball image on mobile